It’s that time of year when everyone is looking to eat a little healthier. I know I ate more than my fill of sweets over

 As I mentioned, just five simple ingredients — soy sauce, lime juice, olive oil, honey, and chopped garlic — get whisked together to create the marinade.
 I sliced up my chicken breasts so the marinade could cover more surface area, and I put the sliced chicken and marinade in a large Ziploc bag to marinate for about four hours.

-This was super simple to throw together a lunch time, and it was ready to grill when the kids got home from school.
+This was super simple to throw together at lunch time, and it was ready to grill when the kids got home from school.

 Slicing the chicken breasts makes the grilling process much faster — about five minutes per side was all that was necessary.
 It also made serving the chicken super easy, a couple slices for my youngest, adding a few more for my bigger eaters.

-If you love the is Grilled Honey Lime Chicken, I have a feeling you'll also love these Cilantro Chipotle Grilled Chicken Thighs...
-Add a veggie side to either recipe and you've got a delicious and filling, yet still healthful, meal that will appeal to the whole family!
+If you love this Grilled Honey Lime Chicken, I have a feeling you’ll also love these Cilantro Chipotle Grilled Chicken Thighs… Add a veggie side to either recipe and you’ve got a delicious and filling, yet still healthful, meal that will appeal to the whole family!

 Some healthy veggie sides to consider: